 2. Machine learning techniques

-Machine learning is a branch of artificial intelligence that allows machines to learn from data with little or no human intervention.
+Machine learning is a branch of artificial intelligence that allows machines to learn from data with or without human intervention.
 There are two types of machine learning:

 - supervised machine learning:

 In supervised machine learning, the result to be obtained is already known, and the goal is to teach the algorithm to associate new data with previously identified data.
 This type of machine learning allows us to associate a new job title with a job already identified.

 With unsupervised machine learning, we do not yet know the result we will obtain.
 This version of machine learning uses, for example, clustering, which groups data into categories without knowing what the categories correspond to.

 Machine learning techniques need a large amount of data to perform well., and the more data provided to the algorithm, the better it gets.
 However, one of the limitations of machine learning is that it depends on the quality and quantity of the training data.
 Moreover, most of these techniques eventually stop improving with the volume of data, which is not the case with deep learning techniques.

 Deep learning is a subcategory of machine learning that uses artificial neural networks to simulate brain function.
 Like the neural networks in the brain, artificial neural networks are structured in several successive layers of neurons., and the greater the number of layers, the deeper the network.